 Let’s look at some recent changes, how the NFL will look this upcoming season, and if Goodell is doing enough to keep his players healthy.

-What is the NFL and Roger Goodell doing to keep players safe?
+What are the NFL and Roger Goodell doing to keep players safe?

 USA Today reported that the NFL and NFLPA agreed on two major measures with an eye toward player safety in 2020: They eliminated all preseason games and reduced roster sizes in training camp to 80.